veeso-dev/blog.veeso.dev/blog/post-42/index-en.md

 date: '2025-06-18 17:40:00'
 slug: 'dont-you-dare-to-sort-your-struct-fields-when-using-sized'
 title: "Don't you dare to sort your struct fields when using ?Sized"
-subtitle: 'Or Ferris will come for you!'
+description: 'Or Ferris will come for you!'
 author: 'veeso'
-featuredImage: ./featured.jpeg
+featured_image: featured.jpeg
 tag: rust
+reading_time: '7'
 ---

 So on the other day I was making a custom implementation of the `io` module for [maybe-fut](https://github.com/veeso/maybe-fut) and I had to implement the `BufReader` struct, which has this definition: